SabryElsayed0/Fingerprint-To-Start-Engine/README.md

 the target and the fingerprint module to process this data.
 Serial communication between fingerprint module and stm32f401 over UART.

-## You can show the video in the video folder
+## You can watch the video in the video folder